sjhuskey/aau-covid-19/README.md

 | [Vanderbilt University](https://www.vanderbilt.edu/coronavirus/)@@Vanderbilt University                                                                                                                                                                 | Y   | Private | ✓                                | ✓                                   | R             |
 | [Washington University in St. Louis](https://covid19.wustl.edu/covid-19-vaccine-requirement/)@@Washington University in St. Louis                                                                                                                       | Y   | Private | ✓                                | ✓                                   | R             |
 | [Yale University](https://www.wfsb.com/news/yale-university-requiring-all-students-to-get-vaccinated-before-returning-to-campus/article_6d599bfc-a121-11eb-8fe8-4f87c780682c.html)@@Yale University                                                     | Y   | Private | ✓                                | ✓                                   | D             |

+Also, for the record, here are the AAU institutions that have not reported a vaccination requirement:

+- Georgia Institute of Technology
+- Iowa State University
+- McGill University
+- Purdue University
+- Stony Brook University – The State University of New York
+- Texas A&M University
+- The Ohio State University
+- The Pennsylvania State University
+- The University of Arizona
+- The University of Iowa
+- The University of Kansas
+- The University of North Carolina at Chapel Hill
+- The University of Texas at Austin
+- The University of Utah
+- The University of Wisconsin – Madison
+- University of Missouri, Columbia
+- University of Pittsburgh